Judge rules against Abrams group in voting rights lawsuit

 Nearly five dozen witnesses were called over the course of 21 trial days that stretched across more than two months.
 It was a bench trial, meaning there was no jury and the verdict was up to Jones alone.

 Abrams’ Fair Fight Action organization filed the lawsuit along with Care in Action, a nonprofit that advocates for domestic workers.
 Several churches later joined as plaintiffs.
-When it was originally filed, it was extremely broad and called for a significant overhaul of Georgia’s election system.
-By the time it got to trial, the scope had been significantly narrowed because some allegations were resolved by changes in state law and others were dismissed by the court.
+It was originally extremely broad and called for a significant overhaul of Georgia’s election system.
+By the time it got to trial, the scope had narrowed significantly after some allegations were resolved by changes in state law and others were dismissed by the court.

 “This is a voting rights case that resulted in wins and losses for all parties over the course of the litigation and culminated in what is believed to have been the longest voting rights bench trial in the history of the Northern District of Georgia,” Jones wrote.